n173hawk/bashrcKit/README.md

 *Results:*

-**X** – Extract archives without having to remember all of the commands.
+**x** – Extract archives without having to remember all of the commands.
 Will build upon this as the need arises.

 *Usage:*  x somearchive.tar.gz